BlackJar72/CavernsOfEvil/README.md

 https://store.steampowered.com/app/1929380/Caverns_of_Evil

+## Design Critique

+The one design element that is really unnecessary is the shock/wound dual health system.
+This would be great in an RPG, where you spend more time exploring, take damage less frequently and have less healing.
+I would absolutely use it a something like a "scrolls-like" (which I'd like to make).
+However, you take damage and heal so frequently in this game that the wound meter becomes irrelevant as you never die from wounds, only shock.

 ## About the Code

 The code is of varying quality.
 I'm generally proud of the level generation, both that ported from Doomlike Dungeons